marissakirjonen/informationSecurity/h2-SpiderWebs.md

 ### A) Install WebGoat

 I started off by installing Java.
 I opened the terminal by pressing ctrl + alt + T then used the following commands:
-- $ sudo apt-get update
+- $ sudo apt-get update (downloads the package lists from the repositories and "updates" them- This shows the newest information of the packages and their dependencie)
-- $ sudo apt-get -y install openjdk-17-jre ufw wget bash-completion
+- $ sudo apt-get -y install openjdk-17-jre ufw wget bash-completion (installing JDK17, which is a open-source of Java SE Platform)

 ![Näyttökuva 2023-09-01 102114](https://github.com/marissakirjonen/informationSecurity/assets/142782994/d7c486a5-79f4-4ed5-9031-4f4f6a011413)